Police Department Public Records

 - Fees for providing copies of Department records are authorized by statute.

-- The current fee is: 25c per sheet of paper.
+- The current fee: 25c per sheet of one sided paper.

 - The Local Public Office within this agency is: Chief of Police.